 Employees on break may leave the work area.
 In departments where it is necessary to have someone on duty at all times, it is the employee's responsibility to ensure that work assignments are covered to the approval of the supervisor.
-Therefore, in some areas, breaks are not possible.
+Therefore, in some areas and at some times, breaks are not possible or approved.
 Employees may not forego breaks to accumulate extra future time off or to make up for tardiness or previous absences.